 Individual study is available to students who want to pursue a course of reading or complete a focused research project on a topic not regularly offered in the curriculum.
 This option is available only in exceptional circumstances and must involve international studies, rather than subjects more suitable for a particular department.
 To qualify, a student must prepare a proposal in consultation with a member of the international studies faculty who has suitable expertise and is willing to work with the student over the course of a semester.
-The two- to three-page proposal should include: a statement of the questions to be explored, a preliminary bibliography, a schedule of assignments, a schedule of meetings with the supervising faculty member, and a description grading criteria.
-The student should also briefly describe prior coursework that particularly qualifies him or her to pursue the project independently.
+The two- to three-page proposal should include a statement of the questions to be explored, a preliminary bibliography, a schedule of assignments, a schedule of meetings with the supervising faculty member, and a description grading criteria.
+The student also should briefly describe prior coursework that particularly qualifies him or her to pursue the project independently.
 The program director must approve the proposal.
 The student should meet regularly with the instructor for at least the equivalent of one hour per week.
 The amount of graded work should approximate that required in 300- or 400-level social science or humanities courses.
-Students should plan to read two hundred pages or more a week and to write at least thirty pages over the course of the semester.
+Students should plan to read 200 pages or more a week and to write at least 30 pages over the course of the semester.
 Students are urged to begin discussing their proposals with the supervising faculty member and the program director the semester before they hope to undertake the project.
 The program director must receive proposals by the third day of classes.

 The Honors Program is designed to recognize and encourage exceptional scholarship and to allow able students to do more independent work than is otherwise feasible.
 The senior honors candidate works with members of the international studies faculty to prepare an extended essay (thesis) on a topic of mutual interest, which is defended before an outside examiner in May.
 For more detailed information about honors in international studies, see the department chair.
 Note: students standing for honors also take the senior seminar.
 Prerequisite: permission of international studies steering committee.